Webster’s dictionary defines 'recrudescence’ as “increased severity of a disease after a remission.”

 At the same time, Trump’s brand of reactionary paranoid populism has proven successful everywhere.
 The Democratic Party is not a singularly incompetent, corrupt, or out-of-touch political force.
 While it may set the tone for an international coalition of liberals and progressives, it is essential to note that this is a global problem with regional particulars.
 So it is not the case that the Democratic Party, and only the Democratic Party needs fixing.
 This isn’t about one party and its personalities, it is about the various inputs, constituencies, ideas, strategies, organizations, movements, and conversations that need top-to-bottom reform.

 There is already an enormous amount of navel-gazing about how the Democrats can renovate themselves into something that is, superficially, better.
 That’s a dead end.
 If you ask me, it’s high time the Democratic Party splinter into smaller parties, designed to generate different ideas and policies — but still capable of endorsing the same candidates for office.
-(There is some precent for this.)
+(There is some precedent for this.)
 But I’m not even allowed to vote in America, so you don’t need to listen to my crackpot ideas about multi-party democracy.

-Instead, this is a grab-bag ideas of how genuine self-improvement of a broad spectrum of politics might look in the years to come.
+Instead, this is a grab-bag of ideas of how genuine self-improvement of a broad spectrum of politics might look in the years to come.

 On the Need for A “Left-Wing Joe Rogan”